venicegeo/bf-docs/readme.md

   --version             Print version and exit
 ```

 If a single filename is provided via the INPUT argument, then BANDS needs to be provided to specify which bands in the file should be used.
-Otherwise it defaults to '1, 1', meaning it would use the same band for both green and nir.
+Otherwise it defaults to '1, 1', meaning it would use the same band for both Green and NIR.
 This example uses the first band in the file as the Green band and the fifth as the NIR.

     $ bfalg-ndwi -i test1.tif -b 1 5